 - Doesn’t have many advanced configuration options

-IPVanish has a network of around 1,300 servers in 75 countries.
-67 of these are in Australia, so if you’re traveling outside the country, you have plenty of options for watching Foxtel and 7plus.
-IPVanish has decent unblocking abilities and can help you access Netflix US, among other sites.
+IPVanish has a network of around 2,000 servers in 75+ countries.
+67+ of these are in Australia, so if you’re traveling outside the country, you have plenty of options for watching Foxtel and 7plus.
+IPVanish can easily navigate geo-restrictions and can help you access Netflix US, among other sites.

 This service is popular with torrenters and Kodi users.
 You can download the Android APK directly to your device and it’s easy to use with a remote control versus a keyboard and mouse.
 IPVanish keeps no logs at all.
 It uses strong encryption with perfect forward secrecy, and has built-in leak protection and a kill switch (in the desktop apps).

-Apps are available for Windows, MacOS, Linux, iOS, and Android, and the VPN is configurable with select routers.
-There’s a generous 10-connection limit per plan.
+Apps are available for Windows, macOS, Linux, iOS, and Android, and the VPN is configurable with select routers.
+There’s no connection limit.

 - Decent selection of servers